Makosari/SEN/README.md

-This are some of my older and simpler projects.
+Theese are some of my older and simpler projects.